liangjiandeng/HyperPanCollection/README.md

-# Hyper-DSNet
+# HyperPanCollection

+## -> Datasets for hyperspectral pansharpening,
+## -> e.g., Washington DC Mall, Pavia Center, Botswana and a real (or full-resolution) dataset FR1.

 * **Homepage:** https://liangjiandeng.github.io/
-* Code for the paper: "A Deep-Shallow Fusion Network with Multi-Detail Extractor and Spectral Attention for Hyperspectral Pansharpening"
+* Also, the datasets of the paper: "A Deep-Shallow Fusion Network with Multi-Detail Extractor and Spectral Attention for Hyperspectral Pansharpening"

-# Dependencies and Installation

-* Python 3.8 (Recommend to use [Anaconda](https://www.anaconda.com/))
-* Pytorch 1.7.0
-* NVIDIA GPU + CUDA
-* Python packages: `pip install numpy scipy h5py`
-* TensorBoard

-# Dataset
+# Dataset Details

+* Use [Baidu Cloud] (https://pan.baidu.com/pcloud/home) to download these datasets.

 * The simulated datasets used in this paper are Washington DC Mall, Pavia Center and Botswana Dataset.
 Here we provide complete training and testing data for download.